The Exorcist: Believer: Cancelled sequels and planned reboot

 In July 2021, two sequels were confirmed to be in development with the same creative team of Green, McBride, Sattler and Teems on board.
 The first of these sequels, The Exorcist: Deceiver, was originally scheduled to be released in theaters on April 18, 2025.
 In a 2024 interview with Indiewire, David Gordon Green revealed that the second film would've been set in Europe and would focus on the character of Nurse Ann played by Ann Dowd.
 After the poor reception of Believer, sources from The Hollywood Reporter claimed there would almost certainly be some degree of creative re-think for the next two films, and that Green had recently expressed some doubt about his participation.
 In January 2024, Green stepped down from Deceiver, and the film was removed from the release schedule shortly after.
 By May 2024, Mike Flanagan was in talks to write, direct and produce the next Exorcist film.
 He was officially confirmed to be helming a new Exorcist film later that month while it was also revealed that The Exorcist: Deceiver and the planned trilogy had been officially canceled with the franchise being rebooted.
 The film was slated for release on March 13, 2026, before being removed from Universal's release schedule in June 2025.
 Flanagan then revealed in a Tumblr post that the film was not going to begin production until after he finished work on the miniseries adaptation of Carrie and that there was "no way it's coming out next March."
+The film was later rescheduled to be theatrically released on March 12, 2027.